Waziup/Socialbackend/README.md

 - JDK 1.8
 - Wildfly 10
 - Apache Maven 3.X.X
+- MongoDB

+- **JDK installation**

+The first thing to do is installing the Java Developer Kit on your system.
+You can find the full documentation [here](http://openjdk.java.net/install/) .
+Below the instruction to install it in Debian distributions environment ( Ubuntu).
 ```
 sudo apt-get install openjdk-8-jre
 ```

+- ** Wildfly installation and launch **

 Download Wildfly from http://www.wildfly.org/downloads/ Unzip it and start:
 ```